S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v2/scope.md

 - The details for this task are stored in the database and can be accessed using the task ID.

 **Basic Flow:**
-1. Take message off of RabbitMQ containing the task ID.
+1. Take message off of the message bus / queue containing the task ID.
-2. Log in the database that this task ID was taken off with details about the container that is processing it.
+2. Share on the message bus / queue a TaskReceived event and log it to the database.
 3. Retrieve task details from the database using the provided task ID.
 4. Pull the necessary video file from the object store based on the task details.
-5. Log in the database that the video file has been pulled for transcoding.
+5. Share on the message bus / queue a VideoFilePulled event and log it to the database.
 6. Transcode the video file to desired resolutions and bitrates.
-7. Log in the database that the video has been transcoded.
+7. Share on the message bus / queue a VideoTranscoded event and log it to the database.
 8. Upload the transcoded video file back to the storage service.
-9. Log in the database that the transcoded video has been uploaded.
+9. Share on the message bus / queue a TranscodedVideoUploaded event and log it to the database.

 ## Autoscaling Workflow